 Spelling is often thought of as a skill needed for English lessons, but many words in other subjects are tricky to spell, and it can be frustrating if you know the word you want to write but don't know how to spell it.

-In this worksheet you can practise spelling some of the terms you will come across in your maths lessons when you are working in the area of data handling.
+In this activity, we will practise spelling some of the terms you will come across in your maths lessons when you are working in the area of data handling.

 Read the following terms and their definitions and try to remember the spellings.

-Remember that you can look at this again if you get stuck by clicking on the Help button.
+Remember that you can look at this again if you get stuck by clicking on the red help button.

 Are you ready to begin?